SleepingFox8/AM-TravelBot/README.md

 ### Path notation

-``toggleRender.lua`` should be enabled at least once before using any path notation tools.
+``toggleRender.lua`` should be running before using any path notation tools.

 The names of the ``.lua`` files in [nodeManagementTools/](nodeManagementTools/) correspond with creating, modifying, and removing nodes